 The incubation of thought has always been an interesting topic to me.
 In a society where everyone is a critic, I sometimes wonder how credible these critics actually are; and if you can ever truly state a point of view neutrally, without inevitably inputting a personal opinion.

-The thought process is after all, a relentless journey, and the sanctuary of inputting data, and expecting the process to die from such input, is unfortunately a rare affair.
+The thought process is after all, a relentless journey, and the sanctuary of inputting data, and expecting the process to end from such input, is unfortunately a rare affair.
 I cannot count with digits from my hands and feet, the amount of times I have changed my perception of a piece of design work.
-Which at first, I attributed to my wishy-washy personality.
+Which at first, I attributed to my wishy-washy personality…

 Further probing though, reveals something more complex.
-The incubation of thought it seems, and the time taken for it to turn from an intangible thought, to a tangible piece of literature is somewhat a grey area.
+The incubation of thought it seems, and the time taken for it to turn from an intangible thought, to a tangible written documentation is somewhat a grey area.
 Because you can never really know when a thought is mature, or if it can ever truly be mature.

 Unlike a product, where a reviewer is allow to comment on its durability, or functionality at a later date.
 A critic does not work that way.
 It is often the most current, most unfiltered thoughts that prevail; and while fresh out of the oven, is always subjected to the potentiality of hindsight.